OpenTeleRehab/hic-service/README.md

 # Overview

-This repository is where Telerehabilitation App implemented in Laravel and using docker-compose and single sign on with keycloak.
+This repository is where OpenTeleRehab implemented in Laravel and using docker-compose and single sign on with keycloak.

 # Maintainer